 GAMEDAY: Wild at Panthers

-Wild at Panthers will be broadcast locally in high definition on Fox Sports North at 6:30 PM.
-The game can be heard on BOB/KBGY FM, or online at Wild.com.
+Wild at Panthers will be broadcast locally in high definition on Fox Sports North with a start time at 6:30 PM.
+The game can be heard on KFAN 100.3 FM or online at Wild.com.

 to receive Minnesota Wild broadcast alerts/game day previews each Wild Game day.

 Fans have the opportunity to bid on sports items with the Florida Panthers Foundation’s silent auction.
 The auction begins one hour prior to the start of the game and ends at the end of the 2nd intermission.
 Winning bidders may pay for their items and take them home that night.
 Proceeds benefit the Foundation, which maintains a focus on children’s health, fitness, education and cultural needs.

 After missing the playoffs for 10-straight seasons, the Panthers underwent a major roster overhaul during the offseason.
 Florida acquired defensemen Ed Jovanovski and Brian Campbell; forwards Kris Versteeg and Tomas Fleischmann, who are one and two in Panthers scoring respectively; and former Wild goaltender Jose Theodore.
 The bold moves have Florida atop the Southeast Division in the Eastern Conference.

 Backstrom’s performance was not only a career best, but his 48 saves against the Bruins was the most recorded saves made by a Wild goaltender in a shutout.
 When Backstrom is seeing the puck, he’s extremely tough to beat, and the Wild needs him to continue playing at a high level if Minnesota is going to be a playoff contender.

 just scores game-winning goals.
 In five appearances with the Wild this season, Rau has two goals, both game winners.
 Coincidentally, his goals came on Hockey Day Minnesota and Hockey Day in America.
 Is it Hockey Day in Florida by chance?